burger

 • Both servers must be in the same Organization and accessible to the user performing the operation.

-Once the second Cloud Server is operational:
+Once the second Cloud Server is in service:

 1. Click here to access the management of your Web Hosting on the Infomaniak Manager (need help?).